Keep Your Copyright

 - Check out our public resource on Copyright Assignments, including advice on how to push back and negotiate a fairer deal.

-- Subscribe to our weekly ‘Keep Your Copyright’ series, featuring valuable insights from illustrators, agents and commissioners.
+- Read the ‘Keep Your Copyright’ series (search Keep Your Copyright on the News page), featuring valuable insights from illustrators, agents and commissioners.

 Our ethical advisors are on hand to help ensure your rights are protected.
 If you’re an AOI member you can also use our Pricing Calculator to understand how a licence fee is formulated and take advantage of our unlimited contract review service.